 2. Add the Transform

-- To Edit/Configure the transform, select the transform node, and click the Configure menu.
+To Edit/Configure the transform, double-click it or select the transform node and click Configure from the toolbar.

-- Click the Edit icon for the column you want to configure (e.g. OrderQty).
+Click the Edit icon for the column you want to configure (for example, OrderQty).

 The figure below illustrates the output from the SQL Select transform.